simonesilvestroni/m2m-website/_posts/2022-11-23-how-i-use-internet.md

 ## Social interactions

-I joined Mastodon in 2017, only to leave after a few months because I still was on Twitter and its mechanism of keeping people hooked on the platform.
-In 2020, I’d deleted all my social media accounts and re-joined the Fediverse.
+I joined [Mastodon](https://indieweb.social/@m2m) in 2017, only to leave after a few months because I still was hooked on Twitter.
+In 2020, I’d deleted all my social media accounts and re-joined.

-Another angle on the Fediverse that I joined is [Pixelfed](https://pixelfed.social/@m2m).
-Promoted as a humane alternative to Instagram, is (intuitively) a photo-sharing platform.
-It’s quiet and relaxing, probably because it’s got a small number of subscribers.

-Outside the fediverse, I follow a few onine forums, in particular [Reaper’s](https://forum.cockos.com/forumdisplay.php?f=20).
-My Reddit account is strictly in read-mode, subscribing to a small bunch of sound design and game audio-related groups and checking them once a week.
+Outside the fediverse, I follow a couple of forums, namely [Reaper](https://forum.cockos.com/forumdisplay.php?f=20) and [Airwiggles](https://www.airwiggles.com).

 I started in the 1990s with BBSes and Usenet newsgroups.
 Still missing both.

 ## Personal and work websites

 Work on my websites is performed manually, after years on WordPress.
-It’s a minimalistic approach which perfectly suits the need to cut down on bloat and (digital) noise.
-I use Jekyll with its Liquid template language, writing posts in Markdown and deploying to Netlify.
+Its minimalistic approach perfectly suits the need to cut down on bloat and (digital) noise.
+I use [Jekyll](https://jekyllrb.com/) with its Liquid template language, writing posts in Markdown and deploying to Netlify.
 I love the process and it doesn’t cost a dime.
-Along with Mastodon, the blog is my way of reaching out.

 I started blogging in March 2002.

 ## Traditional media online

-The only news outlet that I keep checking on regularly is [Legible News](https://legiblenews.com/).
-Like the newspapers of yore, they publish an update the day after.
-It’s slow, accurate, private and [doesn’t track](https://legiblenews.com/about).
+The only news outlet that I check somewhat regularly is [Legible News](https://legiblenews.com/).
+Like physical newspapers, they publish an update the day after.
+It’s slow, carefully sourced, and doesn’t track.

-If, for whatever reason, the need to read mainstream news headlines arises, I use the [text version of NPR](https://text.npr.org/).
-Nine times out of ten, I don’t click the links.
+If, for whatever reason, the need to read mainstream news headlines arises, I sometimes use the [text version of NPR](https://text.npr.org/).
 The number of times I find myself checking the site decreases exponentially over time.
-Every blue moon I check [The Guardian](https://www.theguardian.com/international) and [The Atlantic](https://www.theatlantic.com/world/), in search for long-form analysis that can be added to my read later list.
+When I stopped checking _The Guardian_, I simply subscribed to a couple of their weekly or monthly [newsletters](https://www.theguardian.com/email-newsletters), the ones about art, music and long-form reads.

 ## Search

 It might be 4 or 5 years since I stopped using Google as my search engine.
-Today I use a mix of [DuckDuckGo](https://duckduckgo.com/) and [Startpage](https://www.startpage.com/).
-Sometimes, [Marginalia](https://search.marginalia.nu/) is a good place to go to find weirder and authentic things.
+I now use a mix of [DuckDuckGo](https://duckduckgo.com/) and [Startpage](https://www.startpage.com/).
+Sometimes, [Marginalia](https://search.marginalia.nu/) is a good place where to find interesting and hidden things.

 ## Browser

-My daily rider has been Firefox for more than a year, on both desktop and mobile.
+My daily rider is Firefox on both desktop and mobile.
 I use a Mozilla account to keep them in sync.

 ## Chat

-While I still prefer e-mail for communicating with people, I have an account on Telegram and — unfortunately — WhatsApp.
+While I still prefer e-mail for communicating with people, I have an account with Signal, Telegram and — unfortunately — WhatsApp.
 The latter feels forced onto me by the fact I’m about to move abroad again, and apparently my home country is hooked on Meta.

 I used IRC for a very long time.
 Don’t even know why I stopped, maybe the [network effect](https://en.wikipedia.org/wiki/Network_effect).

-I also maintain a [/uses page](/uses/) with a detailed list of equipment, both hardware and software.